UPDATE: More grand slam blister carnage

 The mainstream understanding of what causes blisters (and therefore how to prevent them) is out of whack.

 Get this wrong and you can't expect to be successful in blister prevention.
-The answers to these questions may surprise you:

-Let's look at the relevant factors to foot blisters in the game of tennis:
+Let's look at two relevant factors

 1. The mechanical demands on the feet

-2. High friction
+2. High friction levels

 Where to from here?